Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Experimental results

 \subsection{Datasets}

-We conducted experiments using the MMSE-HR (Multimodal Spontaneous Expression-Heart Rate)~\citep{zhang2016multimodal} and V4V (Vision for Vitals) database~\citep{revanur2021first}.
+We conducted experiments using the MMSE-HR (Multimodal Spontaneous Expression-Heart Rate)~\cite{zhang2016multimodal} and V4V (Vision for Vitals) database~\cite{revanur2021first}.
 The datasets are sub-datasets derived from the MMSE database (BP4D+), which consists of synchronized facial image sequences and continuous ABP signals.
+Before collecting physiological data, each subject signed an informed consent form in accordance with the IRB approved protocol.
 As explained in Section~\ref{sec:pre}, pseudo PPG signals, heart rate, SBP, and DBP were obtained from ABP signals.
-In the acquisition of the datasets, subjects were conducted various tasks to arouse amusement, pain, anger, and disgust.
+In addition, the ABP measurement device used in these datasets is the Biopac NIBP100D, which can non-invasively measure continuous ABP signals by calibrating the finger PPG signals using cuff data.
 RGB video was recorded at the resolution of 1040$\times$1392 with the frame rate of 25 FPS, and ABP signals were collected at the sampling rate of 1000 Hz.
 The MMSE-HR database includes 102 video sequences from 17 male and 23 female subjects, and the average length of sequences is 30 seconds.
 The V4V database includes 1,358 data sequences from 179 subjects, and they are split into 724 for training, 276 for validation, and 358 for test samples.
 The average length of the sequences in the V4V database is 40 seconds.

+During the acquisition of the MMSE database, subjects performed various tasks to arouse target emotions.
+The MMSE-HR dataset contains tasks designed to arouse emotions such as amusement, physical pain, anger, and disgust, while the V4V dataset additionally includes surprise, sadness, startle, skepticism, embarrassment, and fear.
+Specifically, tasks for surprise, startle, and embarrassment can induce large head motions, making the V4V dataset more challenging.